 Yet we know that there isn’t a real distinction between benefit claimants and hard-working taxpayers, as the Tories would have us believe.
 Many people on benefits are also in work, but are not paid a sufficient wage to live on.
 Most people claiming benefits, including disabled people, have worked and contributed income tax previously.

 It’s worth bearing in mind that the poorest citizens, including people claiming benefits, pay proportionally more indirect taxes than the wealthiest citizens, such as VAT.
 The strivers/skivers rhetoric is simply a divert, divide and scapegoating strategy.
-Growing social inequality generates a political necessity for prejudices.
+Growing social inequality evidently generates a political necessity for creating scapegoats and cultivating prejudices.

 The real cost of out-of-work benefits is over-estimated in relation to the welfare bill for pensions and in-work benefits such as tax credits and housing benefit, obscuring the increasing role that the British state plays in subsidising the scandalously low wages paid by increasingly exploitative employers, in order to meet a minimum standard of living for the hardworking.